fdenivac/Lightroom-SQL-tools/README.md

                 - 'videos'     : (bool) type videos
                 - 'exifindex'  : search words in exif (AgMetadataSearchIndex).
 Use '&' for AND words '|' for OR. ex: "exifindex=%Lowy%&%blanko%"
                 - 'vcopies'    : 'NULL'|'!NULL'|'<NUM>' : all, none virtual copies or copies for a master image NUM
+                - 'idkeyword'    : (int) keyword name.
+Only one keyword can be specified in requestid
                 - 'keyword'    : (str) keyword name.
 Only one keyword can be specified in request
                 - 'haskeywords': (bool) photos with or without keywords
                 - 'import'     : (int) import id